mark-watson/hy-lisp-python-book/manuscript/preface.md

 I have been using Lisp languages professionally since 1982 and have written books covering the Common Lisp and Scheme languages.
 Most of my career has involved working on AI projects so tools for developing AI applications will be a major theme.
 In addition to covering the Hy language, you will get experience with AI tools and techniques that will help you craft your own AI platforms regardless of whether you are a consultant, work at a startup, or a corporation.

+The latest version of this book (updated in May 2023) has major code changes that were required to support changes in the Hy language version 0.26.0.

+The code examples can be found in my GitHub repository [https://github.com/mark-watson/hy-lisp-python](https://github.com/mark-watson/hy-lisp-python).

 This book covers many programming topics using the Lisp language **Hy** that compiles to Python AST and is compatible with code, libraries, and frameworks written in Python.
 The main topics we will cover and write example applications for are:

 - Relational and graph databases